zidansec/subscan/README.md

 # Subscan

-> SubScan is a tool to quickly scan subdomains
+> Subscan is a simple tool for subdomain scanner, it can scan subdomains fast.

 ![subscan](https://i.imgur.com/ZaSnn41.png)